Key Takeaways

 Approval times vary by lender.
 Some online lenders may offer quick approval within 24 hours for fast cash, while traditional banks or credit unions might take a few days to review your application—underwriting process times will vary.

-If you default on your loan, the lender has the right to repossess your car.
+If you default on your car title loan, the lender has the right to repossess your car.
 It’s crucial to understand the terms of your loan agreement and ensure timely repayments to avoid this scenario.

 Yes, in some cases, borrowers can refinance these secured loans to get a lower interest rate or extend the loan term, making monthly payments more manageable.
 However, this depends on the lender and current financial conditions.